solemnsky/solemnsky-js/README.md

 ### initialisation and simulation

-	- init(initData): this is called exactly once at the beginning of the game, with a piece of initData.
-This data is expected to be large, and can contain things such as runtime resources and world maps.
+	- init(initkey, state): this is called exactly once at the beginning of the game, with an initkey and a state describing what we should know about the game.

 	- step(delta): this is called at ~60Hz, and is supplied with the delta time since its last call.
 Its intention is to step the game world forward, simulating all game mechanics.